 Born in 1970 at a time of liberal experimentation in education, New Rochelle High School's college-like "school within a school," the Program for Inquiry, Involvement, and Independent Study -- 3Is -- died in 1983 during recessionary budget cutbacks and a conservative emphasis on back-to-basics schooling.
 It fueled fierce loyalty from its students, parents, and faculty -- and eventually fierce opposition from much of the Board of Education that funded it.

 Attendance.
-Faculty and alumni news and contact information.
+Faculty and alumni news, plus links that often include contact information.

 The Eyes.
 3I sports in the seventies.
 By Ira Socol '73.